j3rrywan9/scala-study/doc/collections.md

 ## Mutable and immutable collections

 Scala collections systematically distinguish between mutable and immutable collections.
 A mutable collection can be updated or extended in place.
 This means you can change, add, or remove elements of a collection as a side effect.
 Immutable collections, by contrast, never change.
 You still have operations that simulate additions, removals, or updates, but those operations will in each case return a new collection and leave the old collection unchanged.

 All collection classes are found in the package `scala.collection` or one of its subpackages: `mutable`, `immutable`, and `generic`.
 Most collection classes needed by client code exist in three variants, each of which has different characteristics with respect to mutability.
 The three variants are located in packages `scala.collection`, `scala.collection.immutable`, and `scala.collection.mutable`.

+A collection in package `scala.collection.immutable` is guaranteed to be immutable for everyone.
+Such a collection will never change after it is created.
+Therefore, you can rely on the fact that accessing the same collection value repeatedly at different points in time will always yield a collection with the same elements.

+A collection in package `scala.collection.mutable` is known to have some operations that change the collection in place.
+These operations let you write code to mutate the collection yourself.
+However, you must be careful to understand and defend against any updates performed by other parts of the code base.

+A collection in package `scala.collection` can be either mutable or immutable.
+For instance, `scala.collection.IndexedSeq[T]` is a super trait of both `scala.collection.immutable.IndexedSeq[T]` and its mutable sibling `scala.collection.mutable.IndexedSeq[T]`.
+Generally, the root collections in package `scala.collection` support transformation operations affecting the whole collection, such as `map` and `filter`.
+The immutable collections in package `scala.collection.immutable` typically add operations for adding and removing single values, and the mutable collections in package `scala.collection.mutable add some side-effecting modification operations to the root interface.

+By default, Scala always picks immutable collections.
+For instance, if you just write `Set` without any prefix or without having imported anything, you get an immutable set, and if you write `Iterable` you get an immutable iterable, because these are the default bindings imported from the `scala` package.
+To get the mutable default versions, you need to write explicitly `collection.mutable.Set`, or `collection.mutable.Iterable`.

 ## Collection consistency